k2view-academy/K2View-Academy/articles/16_deploy_fabric/03_offline_deploy.md

 2. To build the artifacts **from the Fabric Server**, run the  [buildArtifacts.sh](/articles/16_deploy_fabric/03_offline_deploy.md#deployment-scripts-syntax-and-options) deployment script.

-3. To do the deployment, run the **Deploy** command using the following syntax <!--add link to sub-section here-->:
+3. To do the deployment, run the **Deploy** command using the following syntax:

    DEPLOY <LUT> WITH JAR <'jar_path'> ZIP_FILE <'zip path'> [WS_METHODS <'string'>] NOSYNC <Boolean>.